openshift-cloud-functions/demos/knative-kubecon/README.md

 to nothing as we'll see.
 3. We wire an EventSource emitting IoT events from the Newcastle University to our application through Knative's Eventing capabilities.
+4. We'll roll out a new version via a canary release.
+5. The application will be scaled according to the needs of the incoming traffic.

 ## 0. Setting up an OpenShift cluster